Lab 99 Web Design

 </txp:if_individual_article>

-In practice, however, the code will usually be easier to follow if it is contained within a Textpattern form.
+In practice, however, the code will usually be easier to follow if it is contained within a Textpattern article form.

 This, on the other hand, will not work: